 Here’s a couple of lessons from that book we used in our business review.

 Be humble and conscientious

-And when you work in a smaller business, and have to pretty much do everything, you have no choice but to be attentive and to make sure things get done.
-Whether that’s advertising or outbound sales calls, or checking the Terms and Conditions of your website or even sending out invoice reminders, you have to be conscientious.
-Or it just doesn’t get done.
+Working in a smaller business, and being across everything, you’ve no choice but to be attentive.
+To make sure things get done.
+Whether that’s advertising or customer service, or checking your website Terms and Conditions and sending out invoice reminders, you have to be conscientious.

 Where are we going with this?